There are paid apps – one pays to download and use them – for example, 1Weather, Bouncer, Scanner Pro, or MediaMonkey.

 - Because of the humongous number of apps and advertisers, who wish to market their wares on them, advertising is now managed by specialized third-party ad networks.
 According to a Statista survey among digital marketers, the respondents believed that on average 29% of apps generate revenues from advertisements, which is set to increase to 35% in two years’ time and up to 425 in five years’ time.

-- A report on Smart insights quotes Statista’s report that mobile ad spends will reach an equal level with the desktop ad spends for the first time in 2020 at 50% and by 2021 they will surpass it by one percent.
+- A report on Smart insights quotes Statista’s report that mobile ad spending will reach an equal level with desktop ad spending for the first time in 2020 at 50% and by 2021 they will surpass it by one percent.
 This growth in mobile ad revenue is set to continue until something drastic happens.

 - Another Statista report indicates that more than USD 186 million were spent on mobile ads in the year 2020.
 As mobile ads are all geared to drive the digital market, you can advertise for affiliate services & products within your app and earn not only advertising dollars but also affiliate commissions.